bernardukiii/bdki-football-cart/README.md

 I got the data from the API

-I used the jersey number of the player as the price so it's not such a big number
+I used the age of the player as the price so it's not such a big number and because they all have an age.
+Not all have a jersey number.